Key Quote

 MIGRATION & CULTURAL DISPLACEMENT

 Raman Mundair was born in India and moved to England aged 5.
-The poem draws on the experience of diasporic (scattered from homeland) communities who must navigate between two cultures.
+The poem draws on the experience of diasporicdiasporic — Relating to people who have spread or been scattered from their homeland communities who must navigate between two cultures.
 For many immigrants, the mispronunciation of their name is one of the first and most persistent forms of cultural erasure — a daily reminder that they do not 'fit' into the dominant culture's linguistic framework.

 THE RAMAYANA & HINDU MYTHOLOGY

 The name 'Raman' alludes to Rama, the hero of the Ramayana — one of the great epics of Hindu literature.
 The Ramayana tells the story of Rama and Sita, embodying ideals of duty, loyalty, and righteousness.
-By connecting her name to this mythological tradition, Mundair shows that a name is never 'just a name' — it is a palimpsest (a text layered over earlier texts) carrying centuries of cultural meaning that is obliterated by careless Anglicisation.
+By connecting her name to this mythological tradition, Mundair shows that a name is never 'just a name' — it is a palimpsestpalimpsest — Something reused or altered but bearing traces of its earlier form carrying centuries of cultural meaning that is obliterated by careless Anglicisation.

 Key Words